bezzad/ErrorControlSystem/README.md

 --------------------------
 ### Creating SQL Server Database ###

-The `ErrorHandlerEngine` project used from __UsersManagements __ database.
+The `ErrorControlSystem` project used from __UsersManagements __ database.
 So that is necessary for run this application.
 For Creating __UsersManagements__ database on your server or pc do below steps:

 Note:
->     In the new version database and tables automatically created by ErrorHandlerEngine
+>     In the new version database and tables automatically created by ErrorControlSystem

 First open `SQL Server Management Studio` then connect to your Server instance.